Frugal Living — The Ultimate 2022 Guide

 Let’s get started.

 Those who live a frugal lifestyle spend their money wisely.
-They seek the best deals on almost everything — utilities, shopping, finance, broadband, travel, and so on.
+They seek the best deals on almost everything — utilities, shopping, finance, broadband, travel, etc.

 If you are frugal, you’re resourceful — It’s that simple.